web4-ever/Portfolio/README.md

 ## Installation

-No need install any software,just open up index.html
+No need to install any software,just open up index.html

 ## How to use ?